matheus-neves/Laravel-MultiAlerts/README.md

 multialerts('anothertype')->all()
 ```

-If you are trying to access a specific type of alert shared with the view just do the follow.
+If you are trying to access a specific type of alert shared with the view just do the following.

 ``` php
 $multialerts['anothertype']